Buckeye Arizona Real Estate Market Report — July 2026

 Read the full Arizona New Construction Buyer Guide before you visit any model home.

 - Main Street Lofts at Verrado… 4233 N Verrado Way, Buckeye, AZ 85396 ✅.
 Newly renovated studio, 1, 2, and 3-bedroom lofts above and adjacent to the Main Street District retail.
 Quartz counters, glass-tile backsplashes, walk-to-coffee lifestyle.
 Strong demand from relocating professionals and 55+ downsizers.
+Among these, this community delivers the most amenity-rich resale experience.

 - Lanai at Buckeye… newer build-to-rent and condo-ready community in the central Buckeye corridor (verify address on contact for the most current parcel inventory ✅).
 Single-level attached product.